-In the proposed parallel framework, for each process, an elite solution $s_e$ is selected from the set formed by the received solutions and the current historical best solution.
-Then the search direction of the process is attracted by $s_e$.
-Hence to apply the proposed parallel framework to GLS, one must design a method to change the search direction of GLS.

-GLS is a penalization based metaheuristic.
-It executes LS based on the function $h(\cdot)$ which is augmented by the penalties.
+In the PEB framework, for each process, an elite solution $s_e$ is selected from the set formed by the received solutions and the current historical best solution.
+Then the search process is attracted by $s_e$.
+GLS executes LS based on the function $h(\cdot)$ which is augmented by the penalties.
 Hence the descending nature of the LS will guide GLS to the solutions with less penalties.
-The proposed parallel variant of GLS aims to reduce the number of penalties imposed on features that belong to $s_e$, and increase more penalties on the features not belong to $s_e$.
+The proposed parallel variant of GLS aims to reduce the number of penalties imposed on the features that belong to $s_e$ and increase more penalties on the features not belonging to $s_e$.
 As a result, the search process will be orientated to the search regions near to $s_e$.
-Meanwhile $s_e$ is continuously updated by the newfound better solutions of the search process and its neighbors, which can prevent the search process from stalling.
-To achieve this aim, we modify the formula of $util$, i.e. formula (\ref{eq:def_of_util}).
+To achieve this aim, we modified the formula of $util$, i.e. Equation (\ref{eq:def_of_util}).
 The new formula is:

-where $w>1$ is a pre-defined parameter.
-In (\ref{eq:modified_util}), if a feature is not in $s_e$, its penalizing utility will be multiplied by an extra coefficient $w$.
+where $w>1$ is a predefined parameter.
+In Equation (\ref{eq:modified_util}), if a feature is not in $s_e$, its penalizing utility will be multiplied by an extra coefficient $w$.
 Since $w>1$, features not in $s_e$ will have relatively large $util$ values, so they are more likely to be penalized compared to the features in $s_e$.
-Hence the penalties on $s_e$ will become relatively small.
-Due to the descending nature of the LS, the search direction of GLS will be navigated to the region near to $s_e$.
+Hence the penalties imposed on $s_e$ will become relatively small.
+Due to the descending nature of LS, the search direction of GLS will be attracted by $s_e$.